No Limit Top Dogg: Recording

 In comparison to his previous release Da Game Is to Be Sold, Not to Be Told which according to Snoop only took three weeks to make, work on this album spanned over many months beginning in 1998.
 The album also marks a departure from the southern sound of previous No Limit releases with only a few tracks featuring production and vocals from other No Limit artists and producers.
 Instead opting to work with more fellow west coast artists and producers in a "conscious effort" to return his brand of music that was present earlier in his career.
 Of the 19 songs on the album, three were produced by Dr. Dre.
 "It was matter of getting some shit from Dre that I didn't have, that would best represent him and would best represent me over his music," Snoop Dogg said.
 "He [directed] me on what to say and how to say it.
 I just chose the type of beats I wanted and the type of topics I wanted to rap about."
-In response to working again with Snoop and how times have changed since last working together, Dre stated the following:
+In response to working again with Snoop and how times have changed since last working together, Dre shared that Snoop evolved into being humble, focused, and disciplined in the album's production.

-I think Snoop is a lot more humble.
-As a matter of fact, I know he's a lot more humble.
-Like I said, he's a lot more focused.
-He shows up on time, and he comes in ready to do his thing, and he gets in there and performs and, you know, that's all you have to do: Handle your business.

 Snoop also continues a previous tradition on his albums to include a cover of an older Hip-Hop song with the song "Snoopafella" (a remake of the song "Cinderfella Dana Dane" by New York rapper Dana Dane).
 Despite limited involvement on a musical level from No Limit, Snoop has stated that Master P has influenced the album in other ways with the track "I Love My Momma".
 Snoop mentions "If I wouldn't be on No Limit, I wouldn't even did a song like that, but since Master P, every album he do, he got a song about his momma.
 He got a song about his dead brother."
 Snoop also took influence again in his vocal performance from Dr. Dre himself during the process of making and recording songs.
 He further commented on the chemistry they both still had despite being separate for a while as well as how Dre once again took on a mentor role with him.